matt-goldman/Maui.Plugins.PageResolver/README.md

 # Notes

-This is just something I put together for myself, but thought it might be useful to others.
+This is just something I put together for myself (with some input from [William Liebenberg](https://github.com/william-liebenberg)), but thought it might be useful to others.
 If you use it and it's helpful, great.
 If not, please remember it's an early attempt at doing something useful for a preview version of MAUI.
 If you have comments or suggestions, feedback is welcome.

 # TODO
 - [ ] Use refelction / code generation to automatically register pages and view models